UX Portfolios

 © Interaction Design Foundation, CC BY-SA 4.0

-2. Compasses—For designers to stay current with periodic updates and decide how to advance.
+2. Stay relevant: For designers to stay current with periodic updates and decide how to advance.

-Your UX portfolio should explain your achievements and showcase what you can do.
-Where a cover letter can typically give recruiters their first impression, your portfolio can, too; it’s where you provide concrete evidence to portray yourself as a strong candidate.
-Within five minutes, they’ll decide if you’re worth a phone screener/face-to-face interview from seeing:
+A UX portfolio should explain your achievements and demonstrate what a designer can do.
+Where a cover letter can typically give recruiters their first impression, a portfolio can, too—it’s where you can provide concrete evidence to portray yourself as a strong candidate.
+Within five minutes, a recruiter or hiring manager will decide if the designer is worth a phone screener/face-to-face interview from seeing:

 What Makes a UX Portfolio Stand Out?